 For web systems and applications, the best practice is to separate the user base and your digital assets.
 Communication between these two must be kept within the local network without exposure to the web.
 It is very important to encrypt the entire database in addition to encrypting fields containing user data.

 Filestack uploads are both encoded and encrypted.
 Filestack encrypts data that is coming to and from the platform, even if the connection on the end-user side isn’t secure.

 Even if you follow all of the above advice, your digital assets could still be vulnerable to social engineering and human errors.

-Experts such as eSecurity Planet highlight the need for employees to be educated about the risks that face your digital assets.
+Experts highlight the need for employees to be educated about the risks that face your digital assets.
 This will greatly reduce the chances of a data breach.
 There are both physical and digital measures that your employees can take to prevent unauthorized people accessing your company.

 The security of your digital assets can come under threat in the physical world when an attacker may try to gain access to your building by pretending to be an employee, visitor, or service personnel.
 If your employees see a person they don’t know without a badge, they should not hesitate to verify their identity.

 Following a clean desk policy will also help reduce the risk of information theft, fraud, or a security breach caused by sensitive information being left in plain view.
 When leaving their desk, employees should be sure to lock their computer and put away sensitive documents.